rireddy12/Invoice-extraction-using-Pdfplumber/README.md

 2. Project Scope: The project will focus on a pdfplumber that can extract text, tables, images, and other information from PDFs.
 3. Project Deliverables: The project will deliver a streamlit app that displays extracted data in tables from PDF files.

+# Approach
+## Bounding Box Method
+The library also leverages bounding box analysis to identify and extract elements within the PDF based on their spatial coordinates.
+This enables precise layout and formatting extraction.
+1. Release_details.py and Component_details.py-Handle specific data extraction logic for release and component details.
+2. Utilities. py-Provide utility functions for extracting and processing PDF data.
+3. Main. py-Extract and process tables from PDF documents.
+4. Protected Attributes and Methods: Indicated by a single underscore (_).

+# Output
+Used the streamlit interface to display "Release Details" and "Component Details" by clicking the buttons and using "mysql connector" to display them in mysql workbench.

+# Conclusion
+pdfplumber, a versatile Python library for automating PDF data extraction.
+By leveraging pdfplumber's methods and functions, you can now efficiently parse PDF documents, extract structured data, and integrate these capabilities into our own applications.